BryanTheLai/StackRAG-Backend/README.md

 ### 11.2 Production Ideas

-A production deployment would involve wrapping the `IngestionPipeline` within a web framework like FastAPI, deploying it as a scalable service (e.g., using Docker containers on a cloud platform), and likely implementing background task queues for handling the potentially long-running ingestion process triggered by API uploads.
+A production deployment would involve wrapping the `IngestionPipeline` and the query/generation logic within a web framework like FastAPI, deploying it as a scalable service (e.g., using Docker containers on a cloud platform), and likely implementing background task queues for handling the potentially long-running ingestion process triggered by API uploads.

 ### 11.3 Handling More Users